-The goal of the elementary school social work program is to partner directly with families, educators, students and our communities to address and overcome barriers to academic achievement.
-Ultimately this partnership provides the necessary support, guidance and nurturance that are essential to academic success and sound life decisions.
+The goal of the social work program is to partner directly with families, educators, students, and our communities to address and overcome barriers to academic achievement at the elementary level.
+Ultimately this partnership provides the necessary support and guidance that are essential to academic success and sound life decisions.

-School social workers are licensed mental health professionals who are trained to provide support and interventions to children and families in times of emotional/mental health crisis.
-Helping to sustain and endure in times of need is an avenue in which social workers advocate for the needs of the children and families.
+School social workers are licensed mental health professionals who are trained to provide support and interventions to children and families proactively and in times of emotional/mental health crisis.

-Please feel free to contact your child’s school social worker, or Mary Kreger, Director of Special Education, with any questions you may have.
+Please contact your child’s school social worker or Director of Special Education Mary Kreger at 651-423-7631 with any questions you may have.